Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: A family of exact solutions

 Once we have extended the solution to $|y|>1$, we can restore the form \eqref{eq:metric3} of the metric by undoing the coordinate transformation \eqref{eq:trans1}.
 This metric is then only valid separately in the regions $y<-1$, $-1<y<1$ and $y>1$, but not in the entire range $y\in\R$.
 Nevertheless, it is still preferable to use this simple form of the metric and to accept the limited range of validity.

-In order to illustrate the properties of the regions that we have already discovered and further regions that will be presented shortly, we follow the journey of an observer who starts inside the Gowdy square and moves into the region $y>1$.\footnote{If we assume that our original time coordinate $t$ increases with time, then $y=\cos t$ would \emph{decrease}.
+In order to illustrate the properties of the regions that we have already discovered and further regions that will be presented shortly, we follow the journey of an observer who starts inside the Gowdy square and moves into the region $y>1$.

+If we assume that our original time coordinate $t$ increases with time, then $y=\cos t$ would \emph{decrease}.
 Hence, a journey into the region $y>1$ would actually be a journey into the past of the observer.
 However, since it is convenient to think of an upward world line in a spacetime diagram as corresponding to a future-directed motion, we will just pretend that we look at the future of our observer.
-Instead, we could also follow an observer who travels into the region $y<-1$, but then additional minus signs would appear in some of the following transformations, which we avoid by restricting to the region $y>1$.}
+Instead, we could also follow an observer who travels into the region $y<-1$, but then additional minus signs would appear in some of the following transformations, which we avoid by restricting to the region $y>1$.

 Our observer starts at point $P_1$ in Fig.~\ref{fig:Ext}a and moves in positive $y$-direction.
 A light cone is sketched in Fig.~\ref{fig:Ext}a to illustrate that $y$ plays the role of a time coordinate within the Gowdy square.
 The above regularisation of the metric has shown that the observer can reach the point $P_2$ on the Cauchy horizon $\Hp$ without problems, and he will arrive there after a finite proper time.
 In the extended region $y>1$ the coefficient of $\dd y^2$ in \eqref{eq:metric3} becomes positive, thus $y$ is no longer a time coordinate.
 Instead, $\rho_1$ becomes the new time coordinate.
 Therefore, our observer can move to arbitrary values of $x$ and $y$ in this region.
 (For example, he could do a loop as shown near point $P_3$.)
 Furthermore, it is not possible to sketch a light cone in this domain, since the time direction is not contained in the $x$-$y$-plane anymore.
 Most importantly, because of the timelike nature of $\partial_{\rho_1}$ and the periodicity of the $\rho$-coordinates, there are closed causal curves in the extended regions --- precisely as observed for the NUT regions of the Taub-NUT solution.
 The figure also shows the singular boundary $\Hps$ and the singular point $\Sp$ (as well as $\Hfs$ and $\Sf$).